ameyak04/Devops-inductions-23-task-2/README.txt

 #copy the files docker-compose-spidertask2.yaml, nginx.conf, package.json, and main.rs to the /root directory

+mkdir scripts
+cd scripts
+#copy the file postgrescreatedb.sql to the /root/scripts directory

 docker compose -f docker-compose-spidertask2.yaml up -d
 #this should run all the servers

+#Dockerfiles are uploaded for reference ---> the images used in the compose file are built on these dockerfiles